Table of Contents

 - Tuberculosis (TB)

 Pneumonia refers to a common infection of the lungs caused by one of the following types of germs: bacteria, fungi, or viruses.
 The infection can involve one lung, both lungs, or just part of a lung.
 Depending on your overall health, pneumonia and its symptoms can be mild or severe.
 In more severe cases, pneumonia can require hospitalization and even lead to death.
-In the US, 1.1 million people were hospitalized with pneumonia in 2010, and almost 50,000 died from the disease.
+In the US, 1.1 million people were hospitalized with pneumonia in 2013, and over 53,000 died from the disease.
 Worldwide, pneumonia is the leading cause of death for children under the age of five.
 Almost one fifth of all deaths of children under the age of five are due to pneumonia each year.

 The symptoms, diagnoses, and treatments listed in this section are broad symptoms common to all types of pneumonia.
 Some symptoms, like cough with sputum, are characteristic of only certain types of pneumonia (e.g., bacterial pneumonias).
 Similarly, some treatments, like antibiotics, are indicated for only some types of pneumonia (e.g., bacterial pneumonias, Pneumocystis pneumonia) and not for others (e.g., viral pneumonias).
 For information specific to each type of pneumonia, please scroll down.